-Commentary: The agency should seek permission to post job announcements with community organizations that are in contact with individuals who are likely subjects for recruitment.
+Commentary: The agency should seek permission to post job announcements with community organizations that are in contact with individuals who are likely candidates for recruitment.
 The agency should seek to achieve broader dissemination and greater exposure of recruitment information.

-31.3.3 For entry-level law enforcement officer positions, the agency sends recruiters to educational institutions and community organizations to recruit on site within the community service area.
+(M M M M M M) 31.3.3 For entry-level law enforcement officer positions, the agency sends recruiters to educational institutions and community organizations to recruit on site within the community service area.
 Commentary: Recruiting among the youth is extremely important.
 So often, youth fail to get the necessary exposure and reinforcement that lead individuals into certain career paths, simply because they are unaware of the opportunities available to them.
-"Career Day" on high school, college, and university campus: "Iffers excellent opportunities for setting up displays, 1 ssing out recruitment material, and speaking to interested students.
+"Career Days" on high school, college, and university campuses offer excellent opportunities for setting up displays, passing out recruitment material, and speaking to interested students.
 Agency recruiters should acquaint college and university career counselors with the benefits and challenges of a law enforcement career.
 Applications and position advertisements should be made available to career counselors in a timely manner.
-(O O O O O)

-31.3.4 A written directive establishes a law enforcement student intern program.
+(O O O O O O) 31.3.4 A written directive establishes a law enforcement student intern program.

 Commentary: Agencies should nurture student interest in the law enforcement field by providing them with firsthand experience in law enforcement.
-Student intern programs serve the dual purpose of maintaining the student's interest in law enforcement after high school graduation and while attending college.
-(N/A N/A O O O O)

-31.4 Comprehensive Recruitment Plan
+Student intern programs serve the dual purpose of maintaining the student's interest in law enforcement after high school graduation and while attending college. $(\mathbf{N}/\mathbf{A} \quad \mathbf{N}/\mathbf{A} \quad \mathbf{O} \quad \mathbf{O} \quad \mathbf{O})$ 31.4 Comprehensive Recruitment Plan 31.4.1 The agency has a written recruitment plan that includes the following elements:

-- 31.4.1 The agency has a written recruitment plan that includes the following elements: - objectives stated in quantitative terms; - a statement of the agency's authorized, budgeted, and actual strength; - key activity timetables; - an itemized recruitment budget; - a written statement of support from the law enforcement agency's chief executive officer; and - procedures for seeking assistance from community organizations and key leaders.
+- objectives stated in quantitative terms; - a statement of the agency's authorized, budgeted, and actual strength; - key activity timetables; - an itemized recruitment budget; - a written statement of support from the law enforcement agency's chief executive officer; and - procedures for seeking assistance from community organizations and key leaders.

 Commentary: A written recruitment plan enables the agency to conduct an organized and effective search for well-qualified applicants by relating job requirements to recruiting methods.
 A comprehensive plan will set forth measurable recruitment objectives, including actual and forecasted vacancies, as well as the strategies and procedures designed to accomplish those objectives.
 A timetable of key recruitment activities, an itemized recruitment budget, and procedures for obtaining the assistance of community organizations and leaders should be included as separate items.
-(N/A O O M M M)

-- 31.4.2 The agency prepares a written recruitment evaluation report annually containing the following elements: - measurement of recruitment activities against quantitative objectives; - analysis of the effectiveness or ineffectiveness of recruitment; and - recommendations for improvement.
+(N/A O O M M M) 31.4.2 The agency prepares a written recruitment evaluation report annually containing the following elements: - measurement of recruitment activities against quantitative objectives; - analysis of the effectiveness or ineffectiveness of recruitment; and - recommendations for improvement.